 There is an increasing demand for specialized business master's degrees — especially in the fields of finance and accounting.
-Whether you are currently working in the financial sector and are seeking an advanced position, or plan to transition into a finance career, the Master of Science in Finance will provide the in-depth knowledge focused on applied finance and the quantitative and analytical skills you need.
+Whether you are currently working in the financial sector and are seeking an advanced position, or plan to transition into a finance career, the Master of Science in Finance will provide the skills and in-depth knowledge focused on applied finance you need.

 If you do not have prior education or experience in finance, additional foundation courses can prepare you to succeed in the MS in Finance program.